 But, you might be new to the Latin American sound scene.
 Otherwise, you might be looking for a refresher course about using good-quality audio gear.
 Either way, consider reading through the rest of the article to know the four benefits of using excellent sound equipment in Latin American audio production.
 And please, make sure you have good quality headphones, even getting earbuds for small ears if necessary.

 Audio resonance is the energy buildup of a particular frequency.
 If one frequency exceeds the maximum threshold, the unpleasant resonance will cause problems to the sound’s overall balance.

 For example, tango nuevo (new tango) encapsulates different Latin American sound categories, particularly jazz and techno.
-Balancing these audio characteristics can become challenging without good audio equipment.
+Balancing these audio characteristics in a music studio can become challenging without good audio equipment.

 Listening to tango nuevo sounds with an untrained ear might allow resonance spikes to go into the audio’s final production.
 As a result, some areas of the music’s frequency might sound harsh, especially for the mids and highs.

 But, using the correct gear, such as an audio analyzer, helps address harsh resonance spikes.
 An audio analyzer helps music producers (for Latin American sounds or otherwise) see resonance buildup in real-time.

 The graph produced with this device’s help will show sharp, narrow peaks for the upper midrange frequencies.
 If you see higher-than-average peaks in these areas, you can rectify the problem immediately.

 Produce High-Quality Sounds

 Have you tried recording reggae songs with your smartphone’s microphone?
 Perhaps, you or other listeners might cringe upon hearing the audio quality produced by the mobile device’s built-in mic.